sergey6661313/ScalpiEditor/README.md

    - folding by spaces/tabs not work...
    - folded lines behave incorreclty when splitting and moving...
    - not ability to select text/lines
-   - not ability to copy/paste text
+   - not ability to copy/paste selected text
    - not ability to paste from external buffer
    - no undo/redo
    - does not offer to save the file on exit (until it stabilizes)